Cnilton/Cnilton/README.md

 ### 🚩 Objectives

-- Enhance knowledge with NodeJS and ReactJS to a higher level
-- TDD using Jest with NodeJS, ReactJS and React-Native
+- Learn more about DevOps and Infra.
-- Finish Rocketseat's Ignite courses.
+- Tech lead and leadership courses.

 ### Support me